jcomicsutils/discography-archive-tools/README.md

 * **Rate-Limiting Prevention**: For artist-page functions that scan many releases (like copying tags or downloading covers), a delay is automatically introduced on very large discographies (>100 releases) to prevent server errors.

 * **On-Page Notifications**:
-    * Receive brief, auto-fading notifications directly on your current Bandcamp page (typically in the bottom-right corner) for feedback on actions like "Tabs Sorted!" or "Tags Copied!".
+    * Receive brief, auto-fading notifications directly on your current Bandcamp page (typically in the bottom-right corner, but it can gitch sometimes) for feedback on actions like "Tabs Sorted!" or "Tags Copied!".

 * **Sort Bandcamp Tabs**: Automatically sorts your open Bandcamp album/track tabs in the current window, placing "Paid" items to the left and "Name Your Price" (NYP) / "Free" items to the right.